 The serrano pepper is one of the most popular and readily available peppers in the United States.
 It hails from the mountains of Puebla and Hidalgo (Mexico) and is widely used in Mexican cuisine.
 In fact, they are the second most common chili used in Mexican cooking!

-While sometimes confused with the jalapeño, serranos are usually picked when they are slightly smaller and thinner in size, and they are significantly more spicy.
-Serranos start out grean and are usually eaten green, and then they mature into a dark red similar to most jalapeños.
+While sometimes confused with the jalapeño, serranos are usually picked when they are slightly smaller and thinner in size, and they are significantly spicier.
+Serranos start out green and are usually eaten green, and then they mature into a dark red similar to most jalapeños.

 Serranos are similar in taste to jalapeños, but up to five times spicier.
 They have been described as “grassy” in flavor.

 Serranos are extremely versatile, and one of the most popular peppers both in Mexico and the US.
 They are most commonly eaten raw, but can be sauteed, used in curries, grilled, pickled, or dried.
 They are also extremely common to find in commercial products like hot sauces and chili flakes.

 Products that use serrano peppers

 If you live in the US, you most likely will be able to find fresh serranos in your local grocery store.
 You’ll also find some of the products below locally, while others are more easily sourced online.

 Yellowbird is my favorite brand of serrano pepper sauce — it is extremely bright, moderately spicy, and uses cucumbers as a primary ingredient, making it reminiscent of spicy pickles.